sage-code/maj/basic.md

 eso pana = this bred
 ese pane = these breads

-3. Definite article _descriptive form:_
+3. Descriptive article _descriptive form:_

-da  = about one
-de  = about many
+de = about

 **example:**

 * English: the freckles on my face
 * Spanish: las pecas en mi cara
-* Maj: le pece da mia cara
+* Maj: le pece de mia cara

 **English indefinite articles**
 In English, indefinite articles are the words 'a' and 'an.'
 Each of these articles is used to refer to a noun, but the noun being referred to is not a specific person, place, object, or idea.
 It can be any noun from a group of nouns.
 For example: